Freon is a hazardous gas that limits oxygen supply to the lungs and cells in the body.

 - Organ damage.
 If inhaled for a long period, Freon can damage the liver, kidneys, and other organs.

 - Ozone layer depletion.
 The Ozone layer shields the earth from the sun’s harmful ultraviolet (UV) rays.
-However, CFCs in Freon and other gases contribute to the depletion of this layer, exposing the earth to UV rays.
+However, CFCs in Freon and other gasses contribute to the depletion of this layer, exposing the earth to UV rays.

 - Cancer.
 The gas contributes to the depletion of the Ozone layer, exposing human skin to UV rays which cause skin cancer.
 According to the National Library of Medicine, exposure to UV rays leads to squamous cell carcinoma (SCC) and basal cell carcinoma (BCC).